best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 * Is there duplication in the code that could be simplified by refactoring into functions and classes?
 * Are functions and class methods simple, using few parameters?

-As we discussed in [](readable_code.md), good quality code is easier to read, understand, and maintain.
+As we discussed in [](readable_code.md), good quality, modular code is easier to read, understand, and maintain.
 Peer review improves the quality of our code through the reviewer's constructive challenges.
 You might do this as a reviewer by suggesting alternative ways to represent the analysis or by asking about decisions that have been made in the approach to the analysis.